Linaro/lava/doc/boot-management.rst

+.. _boot_management:

 Boot Management
 ###############

 LAVA offers many facilities to control the boot process of a :term:`DUT`.
 This enables users to configure the boot process to support custom software images.

 Boot Commands Stanzas
 *********************

 Boot command stanzas are *predefined* :ref:`boot_commands` which are included in the :ref:`device_configuration` or in the :ref:`device_type_configuration`.

 .. _boot_commands: